StackExchange/dnscontrol/docs/_providers/hedns.md

 ---
 # Hurricane Electric DNS Provider
 ## Configuration
-In your `creds.json` file you must provide your `dns.he.net` account username and password, along wit
+In your `creds.json` file you must provide your `dns.he.net` account username and password:

-In your `creds.json` file you must provide your INWX username and password:

 {% highlight json %}
 {